Affect Recognition in Conversations Using Large Language Models: Acknowledgement

-S. Feng and N. Lubis are funded by the Alexander von Humboldt Foundation in the framework of the Sofja Kovalevskaja Award endowed by the Federal Ministry of Education and Research.
+S. Feng and N. Lubis are supported by funding provided by the Alexander von Humboldt Foundation in the framework of the Sofja Kovalevskaja Award endowed by the Federal Ministry of Education and Research.
+G. Sun is partly funded by the Department of Engineering, University of Cambridge.
 Computing resources were provided by Google Cloud.

 \counterwithin{figure}{section} {\Alph{section}\arabic{table}}